+The state bought Little Tupper Lake and surrounding lands—nearly fifteen thousand acres in all—from the Whitney family in 1997.
+After the purchase, there was a public debate over whether the tract should be classified as Wilderness or Wild Forest.
 One of the arguments against designating the tract Wilderness—the strictest of the Forest Preserve land classifications—is that it just didn’t look like wilderness.
 The woods had been heavily logged and were crisscrossed with logging roads, of which the Burn Road is only one.
 And then there were the buildings on the shore of Little Tupper.

 The anti-Wilderness folks had a point.
 Skiing the Burn Road is the not a breathtaking experience.
 The above photo of snowy evergreens shows one of the more attractive scenes from my trip.
 Most of the forest is skinny hardwoods.
 A wide road cut through a logged-over forest is a far cry from my idea of pristine wilderness.